Virtual Playing Orchestra: “It covers all the needs” – vitalker

 What Is Virtual Playing Orchestra?

-My intent was to start with Sonatina Symphonic Orchestra, add some new samples from Mattias Westlund and samples from newly available sources that have recently become available to create what I would like to see from a Sonatina Symphonic Orchestra 2.0.
+The plan was to start with Sonatina Symphonic Orchestra, add new samples from Mattias Westlund and samples from newly available sources that had recently become available to create what I would like to see from a Sonatina Symphonic Orchestra 2.0.

-I’ve listened to every single sample that made it’s way into this library, and have done my best to replace any noisy samples, ensure each sample plays in tune, each note peaks at about the same volume and is panned in the center of the stereo field.
-I’m hoping this scrutiny will result in me being able to provide the best, most complete, free orchestral sample library.
+I’ve listened to every single sample that made it’s way into this library (and continue to do so as I use this sample library in my own music), and have done my best to replace any noisy samples, ensure each sample plays in tune, each note peaks at about the same volume and is panned in the center of the stereo field.
+I’m hoping this scrutiny will result in me being able to provide the best, most complete, free orchestral sample library available.

 Hear Virtual Playing Orchestra Perform